ScottCUSA/launches/README.md

 The following describes the parameters for the Gmail notification service.
 All parameters are required.
  - `"credentials_file"`: Path to the Google API credentials file (JSON format) obtained from the Google Cloud Console
  - `"token_file"`: Path where the OAuth2 refresh token will be stored after authentication
+ - `"sender"`: Sending email address.
+Used in the "From:" field of emails.
  - `"recipients"`: A single or list of recipient email addresses.
 Used in the "To:" field of emails.

 ```json